psf/black/README.md

 syntactic parts and uppercase letters for the digits themselves: `0xAB` instead of `0XAB` and `1e10` instead of `1E10`.
 Python 2 long literals are styled as `2L` instead of `2l` to avoid confusion between `l` and `1`.
-In Python 3.6 and later, *Black* preserves underscores in numeric literals.

 ### Line breaks & binary operators